pycom/pycom-esp-idf/docs/en/api-guides/ulp_instruction_set.rst

 Note about addressing
 ---------------------
-ESP32 ULP coprocessor's JUMP, ST, LD instructions which take register as an argument (jump address, store/load base address) expect the argument to be expressed in 32-bit words.
+{IDF_TARGET_NAME} ULP coprocessor's JUMP, ST, LD instructions which take register as an argument (jump address, store/load base address) expect the argument to be expressed in 32-bit words.

 Consider the following example program::